 - Allied Health 241 or equivalent anatomy/physiology course

 A student in public health must have a 2.75 grade point average in the major before clearance to do an internship.
-A grade of C or better is required for all major courses in the undergraduate health education program.
+A grade of C or better is required for all major courses in the undergraduate Public Health program.

 University Core Curriculum Requirements